A Legend Begins… from the middle…

 And by the way, yes – Han fired first.
 Killed Greedo without a second thought.
 Because Greedo had the drop on him.
-And because Han was Clint-Eastwood-COOL.
+And because Han (Harrison Ford) was Clint-Eastwood-COOL.
 George Lucas was also cool back then: STAR WARS fielded many legal battles, one of them being the Director’s Guild suing the film’s producers for not putting opening credits on the film.
 (There was just the text crawl, which gave the low-intelligence life forms anxiety attacks on not being able to read it fast enough; ironically, the bulk of SW übergeeks is exactly that demographic.)
 Lucas shouldered the fines himself, then quit the Director’s Guild, forging his own company apart from the Hollywood system.
 Thus did rise the Galactic Empire, a universe where mediocrity iced with efx was the new A-List Q. But Lucas is cool no more – and dragged Han Solo down with him: due to public outcry (a tiny percentage of pc-gutless fans who made a squeaky noise over Han being dishonorable), in the re-released version of STAR WARS, through editing and goober effects, Lucas (O, Sycophantic Ruiner of Childhoods) ensures that we clearly see Greedo fire first.

 the dark side of the farce